gpeyre/2015-SIIMS-wasserstein-jko/README.md

 * test_image.m: reproduces the figures of 2-D flows on a rectangular grid.
 * test_mesh.m: reproduces the figures of flows on a triangulated mesh.
 * test_prox_porous.m: display the proximal map of generalized entropies.
+* test_barycenters.m: computation of Wasserstein barycenters (this is a simple example of use of perform_dikstra_scaling).

 The main functions are:
 * perform_jko_stepping.m: perform the actual computation of a JKO step.
 It needs a callback to the Gibbs kernel.
+* perform_dikstra_scaling.m: a generic solver for KL optimization problems.

 Helpers functions:
 * compute_geodesic_heat.m: compute approximate geodesic distances by the "geodesic in heat method".